Out of many nations, a single message: Europe is united

 Even British politician Nigel Farage, a force behind the 2016 referendum on Brexit who finds little to praise about the EU, has given grudging admiration.

-"We, as Brexiteers, are up against a very well-organized enemy," he said in an interview with The Associated Press on Thursday.
+"We, as Brexiteers, are up against a very well-organised enemy," he said in an interview with the Associated Press.

-Over the years, EU nations have fought often and hard over many issues like migration, fishing rights and kicking Greece out of the common currency union.
+Over the years, EU nations have fought often and hard over many issues such as migration, fishing rights and kicking Greece out of the common currency union.
 On Brexit, though, their lawmakers have stuck together despite the many cultures, languages and political beliefs.

-But when British Prime Minister Theresa May came to Brussels on Thursday for talks with her European counterparts, seeking help to fix her domestic problems in Parliament, the tables had turned for all to see.

 May was forced to withdraw the Brexit plan from a vote in Britain's Parliament this week when it was clear it did not have enough support to win.
 Too many lawmakers thought the terms were too tough and would still tie Britain to too many EU rules and constraints, perhaps indefinitely.